alexhan77/RPN_calc_stacks/README.md

 # Reverse Polish Notation Caclculator

-Stacks can be more useful than they seem at first!
-We've seen how they can make a simple bracket matcher, now let's use it to make a reverse polish notation calculator.
+Let's use one of our favorite data structures to make a reverse polish notation calculator.

 ## What is RPN?